cakephp/docs/en/orm/table-objects.rst

         }
     }

-As with associations, you can use :term:`plugin-syntax` and provide additional configuration options::
+As with associations, you can use :term:`plugin syntax` and provide additional configuration options::

     namespace App\Model\Repository;